Love Is a Ball: Production

 The novel was published in 1959.
 Rights were bought by Martin H. Poll of Gold Medal Enterprises; Poll owned Gold Medal Studios in the Bronx, facilities which were hired out to movie makers.
 He had decided to move into film production.
 The screenplay was originally written by the author of the novel.

+Ford and Lange were signed to star early on.
+They were already an off-screen couple.
+Ford had persuaded Frank Capra to cast Lange as his co-star (instead of Shirley Jones) in the 1961 film Pocketful of Miracles, and Lange divorced her husband, fellow actor Don Murray, on July 7, 1961.

-Blake Edwards was originally attached to direct.
-Glenn Ford and Hope Lange were signed to star early on.
+Blake Edwards was originally to direct.
 Eventually David Swift came in to write and direct.
-Ulla Jacobsson signed to make her American debut with the film.

-The film was shot on the French Riviera.
-Glenn Ford and Hope Lange were a real-life couple at the time.
-David Swift had an unhappy time working with Ford, later stating:
+Swift had an unhappy time working with Ford, later stating:

 Glenn Ford is a man who, I find, approaches his craft like a twelve-year-old temperamental child.
 Were he mine I would have spanked him physically.
 But the industry sees fit to accord a star with adult reprimands instead of treating him with childish reprimands.
 Some of our actors feel they can quit at four o'clock because they're emotionally whacked.
 So we came to blows about the four o'clock quitting time.
 And I was greeted with a pouting which I don't find attractive in an adult.
 Many minor disturbances like this.
 Hope Lange, a very competent and promising actress, unfortunately got caught up in this business because she was the girl-friend of Glenn Ford.
 So he cast her in the picture...
 Most actors in this town are much too free a hand with the script.
 They begin to pose attitudes and defiances and changes on a script, an area where they don't function too well.
 They're too emotional.
 They're not professional about writing.
 Charles Boyer, who was also in the picture, is one of the real professionals, a creative actor.

+Ulla Jacobsson signed to make her American debut with the film.

+The film was shot location on the French Riviera.

-The film had its world premiere in Las Vegas.
+It had its world premiere in Las Vegas.